 MOD RCC/12A21A5/1

 5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).
-These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.
-(WRC-15)
+Resolution 229 (Rev.WRC-12) applies.
+(WRC-19)

 Reasons: This will ensure the protection of radiodetermination systems against possible interference from mobile service systems, including WAS/RLAN.